PROTECTING YOUR IDENTITY

 The above tips were gathered from various fraud prevention agencies.

-For more information about protecting yourself from Identity Theft or Fraud, please visit the PA State Police Prevention Guidelines (PDF).
+For more information about protecting yourself from Identity Theft or Fraud, please visit the Office of the Attorney General Identity Theft Prevention Checklist.